unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 You might sometimes have empty rows in your data.
 These are not useful, and can be annoying - it's best to remove them.

-You might sometimes have duplicate rows.
-This can be a sign of data entry errors - the same data being entered twice.
+Alternatively, you might have duplicate rows.
+This can be a sign of data entry error - the same data being entered twice.
 If so, you should remove the duplicate rows.
-On the other hand, it might be because some cases in the data set happen to have the same values for all variables.
-Normally this wouldn't happen - each case would have a unique identifier, to help with later identification, and would be distinct in at least this way from all other rows.
-But if there are no unique identifiers, then the data set might have duplicate rows which are perfectly valid data, and you'll want to keep the duplicates.
+On the other hand, it might be because some cases in the data happen to have the same values for all variables.
+Normally this wouldn't happen - each case would have some kind of unique identifier, to help with later identification, and would be distinct in at least this way from all other rows.
+But if there's no unique identifier, then the data set might have duplicate rows which are perfectly valid data, and you'll want to keep those duplicates.